joanjanku2000/sw-service-fullstack/README.md

 Note: The application should've been started using `docker compose up --build`

 ## Local Project Setup
-After cloning the repository the local_setup.sh script can be ran.
+After cloning the repository the local_setup.sh script can be ran like this  `./local_setup.sh`
 Just make sure it's executable.
-TO stop running containers:
+To stop running containers:
 `docker stop $(docker ps -aq`

+## Production Deployment
 Project is deployed and can be accessed through the URL:
 ``http://62.72.33.67:4200``.
-Each push in master, activates the github workflow, which triggers the setup.sh script in the virtual machine to get the new code , run the tests , re-build and re-start the containers.
+Each push in master, activates the Github workflow, which triggers the setup.sh script in the virtual machine to get the new code , run the tests , re-build and re-start the containers.